phunanon/uMod/README.md

 - Ping: replies with "Pong!"
 - WhitelistChannel: disables moderation for a channel
 - StickyMessage: periodically resends a message to a channel
+- Echo: repeats a message in a channel, anonymously

 ```
 npx prisma db push